Russel88/DAtest/README.md

 **Note:**

-As ANCOM and SAMseq does not output p-values, AUC and Spike.detect.rate for "anc" and "sam" are based on psuedo p-values.
-These are calculated from the statistics/scores as these are perfectly ranked according to detection/significance calling: Pseudo p-value = the inverse statistic/score, normalized such that, of the detected ("significant")
+As ANCOM and SAMseq do not output p-values, AUC and Spike.detect.rate for "anc" and "sam" are based on pseudo p-values.
+They are calculated from the statistics/scores as these are perfectly ranked according to detection/significance calling: Pseudo p-value = the inverse statistic/score, normalized such that, of the detected ("significant")